TJ Friedl Player Props: Reds vs. Rockies

-On Monday, TJ Friedl (.385 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+On Tuesday, TJ Friedl (.333 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the Colorado Rockies, whose starting pitcher will be Noah Davis.
 First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Astros.
+In his previous game he had a hitless performance (0-for-1) against the Rockies.

 TJ Friedl Game Info & Props vs. the Rockies